ByteSliceHQ/byteslice/README.md

 ## Getting Started

 Install [Flox](https://flox.dev/) and run `flox activate` in the root directory.
-This will activate the project's development environment and install necessary dependencies.
+This will activate the `byteslice` development environment and install necessary dependencies.

 ## How to Contribute